 Some experts and real estate investors tell people they should see their homes primarily or in large measure as investments.
 They support their arguments with analyses of inflation and the average increase in home prices.

 We take a different tack: For all practical purposes, it’s impossible to include your home in your asset allocation.
-Moreover, we believe the most important benefit the house brought us was psychological.
+The most important benefit the house brought us was psychological.
 You can learn more about the benefits of owning a home in our home planning guide.

 Consider the math